 Tip: This casserole can be made and baked in the same dish if you use a cast iron pan.
 Skip transferring the mixture to a separate dish.
 Instead, top with the fried onions and bake in the cast iron pan.

-Yes, this recipe can be made ahead of time.
-Follow the instructions up to mixing together the green beans and sauce, and leave off the fried onions.
-Cover the dish with foil and store it in the fridge.
-When you’re ready to bake, leave the dish covered and bake for 10 minutes.
+Yes, this recipe can be made ahead.
+Follow the instructions until you get to topping it with fried onions.
+Leave off the fried onions, cover the dish with foil, and store it in the fridge.
+When you’re ready to bake, leave the dish covered and bake for 10-15 minutes to bring it to room temperature.
 Then carefully remove the cover, top with the fried onions, and bake per the instructions.

 Yes.
 If fried onions aren’t your thing, or the store is all out, caramelized onions are a great replacement.

 The results won’t be as good as fresh, but you can use frozen or canned beans.
-Be sure to thaw frozen green beans and drain canned ones.
+Be sure to thaw frozen green beans or drain the canned beans.

 We'd love to hear from you!